RealFoxerity/Teacher-Tool/README.md

 Also adding a new file to add scripts instead of current copy methods. -> DONE
 And as an example for that feature i am also making a copy script to work with a list file, so that you know what files were copied. -> WORKING ON
 Side effect of this will be, that you can have only the list instead of the files, so next time you plug in the usb, you dont need the files to still be present...  -> OBVIOUSLY WORKING ON
-Add a way to store those scripts on the hdd instead of having to have them on the usb -> WORKING ON
+Add a way to store those scripts on the hdd instead of having to have them on the usb -> DONE

+Also made a way to easily remove these scripts once installed and added a fallback to normal copying if necessery with an additional file to cancel this fallback, which is also stored on the hdd...
+also made a file to force an update, cuz i was to lazy to keep renaming the version header...
 Once all are done, i will post an updated version